google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 the worklet, similar to how `postMessage()` operates.

 In this [example](https://animation-worklet-article.glitch.me/options.html),
-both animations are driven with the same worklet, but with different options.
+both animations are driven with the same code, but with different options.

 ## Gimme your local state!

-As I hinted at before, one of the key problems AnimationWorklet aims to solve is stateful animations.
-AnimationWorklets are allowed to hold state.
-However, one of the core features of worklets is that they can be migrated to a different thread or even be destroyed to save resources, which would also destroy the state.
-To prevent this kind of state loss, AnimationWorklet offers a hook that is called _before_ a worklet is destroyed that you can use to return a state object.
+As I hinted at before, one of the key problems animation worklet aims to solve is stateful animations.
+Animation worklets are allowed to hold state.
+However, one of the core features of worklets is that they can be migrated to a different thread or even be destroyed to save resources, which would also destroy their state.
+To prevent state loss, animation worklet offers a hook that is called _before_ a worklet is destroyed that you can use to return a state object.
 That object will be passed to the constructor when the worklet is re-created.
 On initial creation, that parameter will be `undefined`.